TomaszWoloszyn983/swap-puzzle-game/readme.md

 Tile Swap Puzzle is a full-stack web application that allows users to play a drag-and-drop tile puzzle game and dynamically generate new puzzles by uploading their own images.

-The game involves assembling the correct picture from jumbled puzzle pieces.
-Players receive points (tokens) based on how quickly they solve the puzzle.
-The fewer moves they have to make to solve the puzzle, the more points they earn.
-After collecting at least 100 points, players can exchange these tokens for NFT Tokens.
+The game challenges players to reconstruct an image from shuffled puzzle pieces.
+Players earn in-game points (tokens) based on their performance — the fewer moves and less time required to solve the puzzle, the higher the reward.
+After collecting at least 100 tokens, players can exchange them for NFT rewards minted on the blockchain.

-The application evolved from a front-end game into a production-ready full-stack project with:
+The application evolved from a simple front-end puzzle game into a production-ready full-stack project featuring:

-- Server-side image processing
+Server-side image processing and dynamic puzzle generation User-uploaded image handling
-- Dynamic asset generation
+Dynamic asset generation
-- Cloud deployment
+Cloud deployment
-- Persistent client-side ranking system
-- Modal-based UI architecture
+Persistent client-side ranking and score tracking Modal-based UI architecture

-This project demonstrates practical experience with JavaScript frontend, and Java with Spring framework for backend.
-It includes both client and server environments, asynchronous programming, file system management, and production debugging.
+Blockchain integration with NFT reward minting MetaMask wallet connectivity
+Smart contract interaction using ethers.js
+ERC-721 NFT minting on the Polygon Amoy test network

+The NFT reward system integrates Web3 technologies into the game experience.
+When players claim a reward, the application connects to the user’s MetaMask wallet, interacts with a deployed Solidity smart contract, and mints a unique ERC-721 NFT directly to the player’s wallet using blockchain transactions on the Polygon network.

+The project demonstrates practical experience with:

+JavaScript frontend development
+Java and Spring framework backend development Asynchronous programming
+REST-style client-server communication
+Smart contract integration and blockchain interaction Wallet authentication and transaction signing
+File system management
+Cloud deployment workflows
+Production debugging and troubleshooting across both Web2 and Web3 environments

+This project combines traditional full-stack application development with modern blockchain technologies, demonstrating the integration of decentralized systems into an interactive web application experience.

 ---